-The 11⁄2-Inch Binder Standard The front of a GPA binder will remain blank or display the student's GPA schedule.
-Photographs and cutouts from magazines or newspapers will not be in/on any binder.
-Only GPA school phrases and student name are allowed on the cover of the binder.
+The 2-Inch Binder Standard All students must have a 3-ring 2-inch binder and bring it to school every day.
+The front of the binder must remain blank or display the student's GPA schedule.
+Photographs and cutouts from magazines or newspapers will not be in or on any binder.
+Only GPA school phrases and the student's name are allowed on the cover of the binder.